Search the Herefordshire and Worcestershire Health and Care NHS Trust website

 Public and Patient Involvement (PPI)

-The NHS has adopted the concept of PPI since the Health and Social Care Act 2001 placed a duty on it to involve and consult patients and the public about NHS plans, services and resources.
-PPI in mental health research is now a requirement for gaining ethical permission and is becoming a requirement of funding support.
+The NHS has adopted the concept of PPI since the Health and Social Care Act 2001.
+This act stipulates the need to involve and consult patients and the public about NHS plans, services and resources.
+PPI in mental health research is now a requirement for gaining ethical permission and a requirement for funding support.

-It is really important that PPI within mental health research be effective, meaningful and sustainable and not just a tick box exercise.
+It is really important that PPI within mental health research is effective, meaningful and sustainable and not just a tick box exercise.

 Universities, organisations & councils: